dini-ag-kim/avram/specification.md

 A field is valid against a [field definition] if the following rules are met:

-6. **invalidFieldValue**: If the field is a flat field, its field value must be valid by [value validation].
+6. **invalidfieldvalue**: if the field is a flat field, its field value must be valid by [value validation] and by [validation with record types].

 7. **invalidIndicator**: If the field contains indicators, their values must be valid by [value validation] against the corresponding [indicator definition] `indicator1` (first indicator) and `indicator2` (second indicator).